griffithlab/pVACtools/docs/pvacsplice/output_files.rst

      - The number of unique well-binding peptides for this mutation.
    * - ``IC50 MT``
      - Median or lowest ic50 binding affinity of the best-binding mutant epitope across all prediction algorithms used
-   * - ``IC50 WT``
-     - Median or lowest ic50 binding affinity of the corresponding wildtype epitope across all prediction algorithms used.
    * - ``%ile MT``
      - Median or lowest binding affinity percentile rank of the best-binding mutant epitope across all prediction algorithms used (those that provide percentile output)
-   * - ``%ile WT``
-     - Median or lowest binding affinity percentile rank of the corresponding wildtype epitope across all prediction algorithms used (those that provide percentile output)
    * - ``RNA Expr``
      - Gene expression value for the annotated gene containing the variant.
    * - ``RNA VAF``